oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ## Learn More about Keycloak in production

 I hope you enjoyed this post and learned about some best practices for deploying Keycloak to production when doing JHipster development.
-Keep learning about Keycloak and JHipster!
+Keep learning about Keycloak and Spring Boot!
 Check out the following links:

 - [Integrate React Native and Spring Boot Securely](/blog/2022/10/12/integrate-react-native-and-spring-boot-securely)
 - [Use GitHub Actions to Build GraalVM Native Images](/blog/2022/04/22/github-actions-graalvm)